fschaeck/python-pptx-text-replacer/README.md

 which slides should be processed), or to not touching text in tables, charts or text frames in any of the shapes.

-This module can be imported and the class python_pptx_text_replacer used directly or it can be called as main and given parameters to define what needs to be done.
+This package can be imported and the class python_pptx_text_replacer used directly or it can be called as main and given parameters to define what needs to be done.

-optional arguments:
+options:
   -h, --help            show this help message and exit --match <match>, -m <match>
                         the string to look for and to be replaced --replace <replacement>, -r <replacement>
-                        the replacement for all the matches' occurrences --input <input file>, -i <input file>
+                        the replacement for all the matches' occurrences --verbose, -v         print detailed structure of and changes made in presentation file --quiet, -q           don't even print the changes that are done --regex, -x           use match strings as regular expressions --input <input file>, -i <input file>
                         the file to replace the text in --output <output file>, -o <output file>
                         the file to write the changed presentation to --slides <list of slide numbers to process>, -s <list of slide numbers to process>
                         A comma-separated list of slide numbers (1-based) to restrict processing to, i.e. '2,4,6-10' --text-frames, -f     process text frames in any shape as well (default) --no-text-frames, -F  do not process any text frames in shapes --tables, -t          process tables as well (default)